shahinvx/ecom_micro/README.md

   -  `Django ORM`  [Click Here](https://docs.djangoproject.com/en/3.2/ref/models/querysets/ "ORM") or go `docs.djangoproject.com/en/3.2/ref/models/querysets`
   -  `Django JWT`  [Click Here](https://django-rest-framework-simplejwt.readthedocs.io/ "JWT") or go `django-rest-framework-simplejwt.readthedocs.io`

-## Deployment Issues and Solve
-- You can visit login with your Google account but The chat messages are not delivered to other person, because i use `InMemoryChannelLayer` for this App
-- You can solve this issue by using `Daphne and RedisChannelLayer` (I will use those for my next `asgi` App)

 ## Swegger Documentation preview